Joenuhhh/ChromeExtension/README.md

 - **Testing and Quality Assurance:** Utilize testing frameworks like Jest for unit testing to ensure the reliability and stability of the application.
 Conduct thorough testing across different browsers and devices to ensure compatibility.

-- **Continuous Integration and Deployment:** Set up continuous integration pipelines to automate testing and deployment processes.
-Deploy the Ez Grader extension to the Chrome Web Store for easy accessibility to educators.

 - **Documentation and Support:** Provide comprehensive documentation and tutorials within the extension to assist educators in using the tool effectively.
 Implement a feedback mechanism to gather user input for continuous improvement.

 ## Learning Technologies